Skip to main content

 This session will compare the two commonly used tools for financial modeling: Excel and ARGUS.
 While Excel offers flexibility, customization, and broad applicability across various financial analyses, ARGUS is specifically designed for real estate financial modeling, providing standardized workflows for valuation, lease analysis, and cash flow projections.
 The session will explore the strengths, limitations, and best use cases for each to determine which tool is more suitable for different financial modeling needs.

-Tue May 13 10:30 AM — 12:00 PM (GMT-07:00) Mountain Time
+Tue May 13 10:30 AM — 12:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, 102, 104, 106

 Americas YLG Origins Impact & Connect Session

-The YLG Impact & Connect session is a special event for young leaders (under 35) attending the conference.
-This session will be significant as the young leaders present a panel of the originators of the national Young Leaders group, affectionately called the OG's.
-Attendees will have the opportunity to learn more about the origins of the group and to the current platform as the group prepares to mark its coming 25th anniversary.
+Attendees will have the opportunity to learn more about the origins of the group and the current platform as the YLG prepares to mark its upcoming 25th anniversary.

 Following the panel, young leaders and other attendees will have the opportunity to engage in robust discussions on the future of young leaders and their impact on the CRE industry during facilitated roundtables.

-Tue May 13 11:00 AM — 11:20 AM (GMT-07:00) Mountain Time
+Tue May 13 11:00 AM — 11:20 AM (GMT-07:00) Mountain Time Colorado Convention Center - Lower Level, Mile High Ballroom - Area B

 Transparent Insulation: A Step Change in Energy Performance